bchainhub/foxar/spark/README.md

 ### Write your tests in Solidity to minimize context switching

 Writing tests in Javascript/Typescript while writing your smart contracts in Solidity can be confusing.
-Forge lets you write your tests in Solidity, so you can focus on what matters.
+Spark lets you write your tests in Solidity, so you can focus on what matters.

 ```solidity